-When severe weather looms, make sure your home is prepared for a power failure.
+When severe weather looms, see that your home or small business is prepared for a power failure.

 Whether or not you know it's coming, a power outage can be a major disturbance.
-It never hurts to be prepared and to know what to do once the lights go out.
+Knowing how to prepare for a power outage is a good idea, and it never hurts to be prepared once the lights go out.

-- Have a place in your home where flashlights, a battery-powered radio and extra batteries can be easily found.
+- Keep flashlights, a battery-powered radio and extra batteries in a designated area so they can be easily found.

 - If you know the outage is coming, set aside extra water and buy or make extra ice.
 You can use the ice to keep perishable items cool.

-- Make sure the battery in your smoke detector is fresh.
-Test the smoke detector on a monthly basis to make sure it's working.
+- Install fresh batteries in your smoke detector.
+Test the smoke detector on a monthly basis to confirm it's working.

 - Keep an appliance thermometer in the freezer.
-If the freezer is 40⁰ Fahrenheit or colder when the power returns, all the food is safe.
+If the freezer is 40⁰ Fahrenheit or colder when the power returns, the food may be considered safe.

 - Keep a fully charged cell phone on hand.
-During power outages, you may lose phone service, and your cordless phone may also lose power.
-If you have a portable charger, make sure it's charged and ready.
+If you have a portable charger, see that it's charged and ready.

-- If possible, use flashlights instead of candles for emergency lighting.
+- If possible, use flashlights or battery-operated candles instead of conventional candles for emergency lighting.
 Candles used in unfamiliar settings can be dangerous fire hazards.

 - Leave one light on so you know when the power returns.

-- Avoid opening the refrigerator and freezer.
-It helps keep the food cool.
+- Avoid opening the refrigerator and freezer to help keep the food cool.
 Before eating food items, check them for spoilage.

 - Use generators safely.
 If you have a portable generator, only run it outdoors with adequate ventilation.
 Never use a generator indoors or in attached garages.
 The exhaust fumes contain carbon monoxide, which can be deadly if inhaled.